chrisface/inversion_of_control/README.md

   end
 end

-MyClass.build
+MyClass.assemble
 ```

 ###instantiate_dependencies

 If you are registering multiple classes which need to be instantiated upon injection the `instantiate_dependencies` configuration flag can be set to true (off by default).
 This will by default attempt to instantiate any dependency that is a Class.

-If the dependency itself includes the `InversionOfControl` module it will use the `.build` method so that further dependencies can be resolved.
+If the dependency itself includes the `InversionOfControl` module it will use the `.assemble` method so that further dependencies can be resolved.

 **Manual configuration**
 ```